-This decline was dominated by a fall in investment in equipment and machinery (including ICT equipment), falling from over the last 50 years.
-From the period around 8% of GDP in 1987-97 to less than 4% from 2009 onwards, the lowest share in the G7.1 Much of this consists of business investment, the total of which investment have, if anything, trended fell from around 12% of GDP to 9% in the three and a half decades.
+This decline was dominated by a fall in investment in equipment and machinery (including ICT equipment), falling from around 8% of GDP in 1987-97 to less than 4% from 2009 onwards, the lowest share in the G7.1 Much of this consists of business investment, the total of which fell from around 12% of GDP to 9% in the three and a half decades.

-Much investment is now in hard of knowledge, patents, brand value Accordingly, the overall investment and goodwill - created or acquired by companies.
-A large component of this is intellectual property, broadly constant at its share in investment as a whole.
+Much investment is now in hard to measure intangibles - the stocks of knowledge, patents, brand value and goodwill - created or acquired by companies.
+A large component of this is intellectual property, broadly constant at around 4% of GDP, so slightly increasing its share in investment as a whole.
 However, having been above the average for G7 countries in the 1980s, the UK is in this respect also now well behind the share in the US, Japan and France.